Depression – Its Forms and Impact

-Symptoms differ for each of us.
+Symptoms of depression differ for each of us.
 Scroll down for a fuller symptom list.

 If you feel you have depression, I urge you to get serious: seek help for your depression symptoms as soon as you can.

-a) Because an ongoing depression is complicated and it can hurt you, and
+a) Ongoing depression is complicated and it can hurt you.

-b) Each adult depression is different.
-There might be biological contributors.
+b) Each adult depression is different; your depression is different.

-Examples: Low Vitamin D — a silent, very common Northwest problem.
-Thyroid problems — also a silent medical condition.
-Post partum, a natural phenomena but sometimes quite difficult.
+Examples of unseen contributors: Low Vitamin D — silent, common Northwest problem.
+Thyroid problems — a silent medical condition.
+Post partum, a natural phenomena but sometimes very difficult.

-c) Other — Depression takes a toll.
-These things can hurt us: intergenerational trauma, ongoing stressors, adolescence or midlife times are significant mental and physical periods of life.
-They may affect your psyche deeply.
-Shocks, a surgery or injury, a war, a bad job can set us up for depression.
+d) Other — These situations can bring on depression: intergenerational trauma, ongoing stressors, or adolescence or midlife times, both are significant mental and physical periods of life and may affect your psyche deeply.
+Also, shocks, a surgery or injury, a war, a bad job can set us up for depression.

 A doctor can help to rule out physical contributors.
 Not attending to depression can “hurt” the brain.
 Please consult your doctor and or a therapist.

 2. Find therapy support.
 Talk to a licensed therapist who understands depression.

-Why?
 Because “depression” needs to talk, regardless of its cause.
 Talking helps.
 Humans are social creatures.
 Talking with a person who is trained to follow how you feel and to support you can help immensely.
 Whether it is in a group, one on one, or in a class.
 Find someone to speak with.
-Talking helps the brain and it helps depression.
+Talking helps the brain and it helps the depression.

 Mental health coverage is now part of your insurance coverage.

 Depression Is No Longer a Social Stigma

-Did you know that about 19 million Americans suffer depression?
+About 19 million Americans suffer depression.
 That’s almost ten percent of us, in any one year.
 Six million men suffer depression.
-Depression however is twice as common in women.
+Depression, however, is twice as common in women.